Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 The GPS data on the second photo is generated while standing next to the Tabarettahütte (Ortlergebirge, South Tyrol), Pico and GPS module get supplied by a power bank.

-Note: this project is purely experimental, so my test arrangements are always slightly different.
+Note: this project is purely experimental, so my hardware arrangements are always slightly different (and so are the scripts I'm using).

 ![344368826-2cae6269-d276-4e12-a081-d1e77e937b67](https://github.com/user-attachments/assets/c9d366d2-c749-4118-a355-9b1bc5232a29)